Licensing and Regulatory Affairs

 The work of installation, alteration, maintenance, repair, servicing, inspecting, adjusting, or testing of an elevating device shall be done by a person who is licensed as an elevator journeyperson.

-Questions regarding elevator permits should be directed to the Permits Division at 517-241-9313.
+Questions regarding elevator permits should be directed to the Elevator Division at firstname.lastname@example.org.